ErHaWeb/klaro_consent_manager/Documentation/Editor/Configuration/Layout/Index.rst

     If set to `true`, Klaro renders the texts given in the `consentModal.description` and `consentNotice.description` translations as
     HTML.
 This enables custom links or interactive content.
-If you output HTML through Fluid-enriched labels, this option must be enabled.
+If you output HTML through :ref:`Fluid-enriched labels <howto-fluid-enriched-labels>`, this
+    option must be enabled.

     Only enable HTML output for trusted labels and templates.